 “I could get lost”

 I use the Green Trails app on my phone and had a full battery.
+And… I had a paper map for backup.
 And what if I did get lost?
 Again, people knew where I was and would hopefully know where to find me.
 I had extra supplies and a big warm dog!

 “My Jeep might not start”